yossizap/BF2-CPython/README.md

 ## Building and replacing libdice_py

 ### Adding external modules as builtins
-Some of the modules in `Modules/` are compiled as external libs - .pyd files.
-For some reason, which requires further investigation, BF2 crashes when trying to import .pyd files in windows so any external modules that you would like to include should be added as builtin modules in the python .dll.
+Some of the modules in `Modules/` are compiled as external libs - .pyd files. ~For some reason, which requires further investigation, BF2 crashes when trying to import .pyd files in windows so any external modules that you would like to include should be added as builtin modules in the python .dll.~ I have fixed this issue but it's still good to know how it's done to keep your mod files to a minimum and prevent users from tampering with them.

 ###### Windows
 To include modules in windows you'll need to add their init function to `PC\config.c` and add their path to the `pythoncore.vcxproj`+`pythoncore.vcxproj.filter` files.
 I have already done this in the `bf2-2.7` branch for the `_socket` module since it's required by `socket.py` that bf2 uses, take a look at [c364cee](https://github.com/yossizap/BF2-CPython/commit/c364cee33a30164fc8a5f436a496279f6881734d) and [ddcf99e](https://github.com/yossizap/BF2-CPython/commit/ddcf99e3b8ea419330c8a2b690d13744abdcf633) as examples.
 You can also do the opposite to remove builtin modules that you don't need.